gj-loitp/5_base/README.md

 # Welcome to Basemaster

-**Only import this lib, you can use retrofit2, all custom views, utils...
+**Only import this lib, you can use retrofit2, all custom views, utils, animations, ads...
 Download this app demo:**
 https://play.google.com/store/apps/details?id=loitp.basemaster